- Introduction to Research

 Where to get Research help

 Individual research consultations are provided for UC staff researchers & higher degree research students.
-To make an appointment for a one-to-one introduction to discipline-specific resources contact a Liaison Librarian.
+To make an appointment for a one-to-one introduction to discipline-specific resources Book a Research Consultation.

 How to find journal articles